catonsville-pack-306/cub306.org/public/events/2020-2021/pinewood-derby/results/results.md

 [![RaceResults](RaceResults.png)](RaceResults.png)

 ## Track
 Plotting all the results by track shows a slight advantage to track 1 and a disadvantage on 3.
-This could just be either the track or the ground not being perfect.
+This could just be either the track or the ground not being perfect, however it may have more to do with the ground as this year was not as bad as last.

+This is why we make sure to run the cars evenly over all tracks.

 [![Tracks](lanes.png)](lanes.png)